Wednesday, 5 November 2014

 Soon his more earthly home is no less terrible than his bizarre vision, as swine-like creatures boil from a cavern beneath the ground and besiege it.
 But a still greater horror will face the recluse - more inexorable, merciless and awful than any creature that can be fought or killed.

-It's beautifully imagined and written and you can almost feel the impact that the story had on the fiction to follow particularly on authors such as Lovecraft.
-Throughout the novel Hodgson deftly keeps you unsure as to whether the reclusive houseowner is having a truly horrendous time at the mercy of the supernatural or if he is utterly insane and having delusional psychotic episodes.
+It's beautifully imagined and you can feel the impact that the story had on the fiction to follow particularly on authors such as Lovecraft and Clark Ashton Smith.
+Throughout the novel Hodgson deft storytelling keeps you unsure as to whether the reclusive houseowner is having a truly horrendous time at the mercy of the supernatural or if he is utterly insane and having delusional psychotic episodes.
 The joy is that whichever way you decide the story is going it remains equally enjoyable.

 No comments: